perriera/for_interfaces/linux/INSTALL.md

 		cat ~/.ssh/id_ed25519.pub

-  - [ ] Also install net-tools and keep track of your ip address:
+  - [ ] Now display your ip addresses: (the first one is typically the one you need for SSH)

-		sudo apt install net-tools
-		ifconfig
+		hostname -I

   - [ ] Also the name of your user account

 		ls /home

-  - [ ] As you will be needing your SSH public key, your username and your IP address for SSH purposes (for example):
+  - [ ] Now with your user name and ip address you can setup a ssh call (from another Linux box) for example:

 		ssh dev@211.56.210.32

- - [ ] Assuming that was successful, install CMake
+ - [ ] Assuming that was successful, install CMake (on the new Linux box)

 		sudo apt-get -y install clang-format
 		pip install cmake-format